near/docs/docs/index.md

 ---
 id: welcome
-title: NEAR - The Blockchain Operating System
+title: NEAR - Your gateway to an Open Web
 hide_table_of_contents: true
 ---
 import {FeatureList, Column, Feature} from "@site/components/featurelist" import ContactUs from '@site/components/ContactUs.mdx';

 Welcome, this is the starting point for all NEAR documentation.
-Learn to build and publish blockchain applications.
+Build and publish open web applications.
 Embrace the power of Web3.

 <div class="container">
   <div class="row">